openNDS/openNDS/linux_debian/README.md

+Creation of a Debian Package

+**Currently (v5.0.0 onwards), creation of a Debian package is broken for openNDS.
+**

+To compile and install openNDS in place, please see the linux_generic README file.

+The instructions following are from the original README.md

 To create a Debian package of openNDS (a \*.deb file), you first need to have installed the following programs and libraries: